 There are always some rules we have to obey in whatever we do.
 We will try to explain the postal regulations that we have to comply with in doing your mailing.
 Some of these regulations cover all bulk mail, some only non-profit bulk mail, some only automated bulk mail, some involve forwarding and/or address changes, and still others involve International mail.

-- There must be at least 200 pieces stateside for 3rd class bulk (now called Standard “A”).
+- There must be at least 200 pieces stateside for 3rd class and 500 pieces for 1st class.

 - All pieces must be identical.

 - They must be tabbed closed in at least 2 places.

 - Regulations require at least 70# offset paper (we normally use 60# paper which is equal to a 24# bond.)

 - The name of the organization holding the non-profit mailing authorization (your mission agency) must be on the top line of the return address.